ruicongwang/IT5005/README.md

 # IT5005
-NUS IT5005 Artificial Intelligence 2022/2023 Semester 2
+NUS IT5005 Artificial Intelligence 2022/2023 Semester2